ahmed7am1d/socialchain/socialchain.web3/README.md

 #### 4- <span style="color:red">onlyActivePost </span>  modifier:
 - This modifier will make sure that the post is not (banned, deleted)
-- Will also through *not an active post* </Italic> if post does not exists
+- Will also through the error *"not an active post"* </Italic> if post does not exists
 ```
 modifier onlyActivePost(uint postId) {
         require(posts[postId].status == postStatus.Active, "Not an active post");
         _;